misken/obflowsim-mm/docs/usage.rst

 Usage
 =====

+.. highlight:: bash

 Setting up and running a multiscenario simulation experiment
 -------------------------------------------------------------

 The main steps are:

 * Create the scenario input file (``scenario_tools``)
-* Create the run settings file
+* Create the run settings file (manually for now)
 * Generate simulation config file and for each scenario and shell scripts to run the scenarios (``create_configs``)
 * Run the shell scripts to run the simulation scenarios (``obflow_sim``)
 * Concatenate the scenario rep files into one big scenario rep file(``obflow_io``)